BeRo1985/pasvulkan/docs/vectorpath.md

 imageAtomicMax(uCoverageBuffer, pixelPosition, packed);
 ```

+where the highest 24 bits are the shape stamp (unique per shape group) and the lowest 8 bits are the coverage value (0-255), and where the highest value wins (atomic max) for the current pixel.

 **Pass 2 - Barrier:**

 - Memory barrier to ensure writes are visible to subsequent reads between passes